singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 Unfortunately, both of these generations had a few underlying issues that were holding them back from becoming the main source of money transferring.
 One of them was scalability.

-Crypto due to its architecture( more aligned toward security) allowed a limited number of transactions per second and it to become the mainstream way of transferring money, it had to handle a lot more transactions than it was currently handling.
+Crypto due to its architecture( more aligned toward security) allowed a limited number of transactions per second and for it to become the mainstream way of transferring money, it had to handle a lot more transactions than it is currently handling.

 ## Third generation of cryptocurrency - Cardano